-- A. The period of the compliance obligations assumed by Apria under this CIA shall be five years from the effective date of this CIA.
-The "Effective Date" shall be the date on which the final signatory of this CIA executes this CIA.
-Each one-year period, beginning with the one-year period following the Effective Date, shall be referred to as a "Reporting Period." - B. Sections VII, X, and XI shall expire no later than 120 days after OIG's receipt of: (1) Apria's final Annual Report or (2) any additional materials submitted by Apria pursuant to OIG's request, whichever is later.
+A. The Effective Date of this CIA shall be the date on which the final signatory of this CIA executes this CIA.
+The term of this CIA shall be five years from the Effective Date.
+Each one-year period, beginning with the one-year period following the Effective Date, shall be referred to as a "Reporting Period."